GurpritK/InkAndRead/README.md

 The custom hero image reinforces the community reading theme and establishes visual consistency throughout the site.
 All color choices support the goal of creating an inviting space for book enthusiasts.

 A key design decision involved relocating the navigation from the traditional top position to a left sidebar.
-This approach creates a more intimate browsing experience while reducing the corporate feel commonly associated with standard web layouts.
+This approach creates a more personal browsing experience while reducing the corporate feel commonly associated with standard web layouts.

 The initial color palette was developed using [Coolors](https://www.coolors.co), though the final implementation evolved to incorporate additional yellow tones and warmer variations that better suited the literary theme.